-1- Which one is the first group elements? a) Helium b) Radium c) Sodium d) Boron its atom has two valence electron , its atomic radius bigger , its atom don't have valence electron , because its free in nature
+1- Which one is the first group elements? a) Helium b) Radium c) Sodium d) Boron

+2- Why potassium is more active element than lithium? its atom has two valence electron , its atomic radius bigger , its atom don't have valence electron , because its free in nature